KR1470R/google-meet-visitor/README.md

 7. [TODO][7]

 # What it does
 The main purpose of the google-meet-visitor is just to visit calls in google meet.
-The main feature is that you can record this calls.
-It will automate all the user actions, i.e join to call, mute the browser, submitting that you are in the call, etc.
+The main feature is that you can record calls.
+It will automate all the user actions, i.e join a call, mute the browser micro and cam, submit that you are in the call, etc.

 # Requirements
 Google Chrome **>=** 100\